EquivAct: SIM(3)-Equivariant Visuomotor Policies beyond Rigid Object Manipulation: Experiments

 \subsection{Real Robot Experiments}

 To illustrate the effectiveness of our method in the real world, we test it with both quantitative and qualitative experiments in a mobile manipulation setup.

 \textbf{Tasks and data collection.} We run our method in the same three manipulation tasks as our simulation experiments.
 In each task, our method takes 20 human demonstrations collected on a tabletop setup as training data.
-In the \textit{Cloth Folding} task, we use a square cloth with a side length of $27.5$cm; in the \textit{Object Covering} task, we use a square cloth with a side length of $27.5$cm to cover a box of size $13 \times 8 \times 8$cm; in the \textit{Box Closing} task, we use a small $15 \times 13.5 \times 9.5$cm electronics box with three flaps.
 We use a ZED 2 stereo camera positioned above the table to record the movement of the objects and human hands.
 After data collection, we segment out the part of the point cloud that corresponds to the objects the human is manipulating and also parse out the human finger positions in each frame.
 We treat segmentation as a separate research problem, which could be addressed by state-of-the-art methods, such as~\cite{kirillov2023segment}.
-However, to avoid conflating the evaluation of the performance of various segmentation methods with the main evaluation of our method, we segment out the objects using simple (robust) color filtering techniques.
+To avoid conflating the evaluation of the performance of various segmentation methods in our experiments, we segment out the objects using simple (robust) color filtering techniques.

-\textbf{Mobile robot setup.} We train our method on data extracted from human demonstrations and then deploy it in the real world.
-Our real robot setup is illustrated in Fig. \ref{fig:real_robot_setup}.
-The robots operate in a large workspace with a size $4 \times 3$ meters.
+\textbf{Mobile robot setup.} The robots operate in a large $4 \times 3$ meter workspace.
 We use holonomic mobile bases with a powered-caster drive system~\cite{holmberg2000development}, and Kinova Gen3 7-DoF arms equipped with Robotiq 2F-85 grippers.
-We use Zed 2 stereo cameras positioned on the ceiling to obtain point clouds of the scene, then segment out the relevant parts of the scene.
-As before, we treat object segmentation as a problem beyond the scope of this work and use simple color filtering to separate the objects from the background and robots.
-The policy takes the partial point cloud of the objects in the scene as well as the proprioception readings of the two mobile robots as input, then outputs a velocity and gripper open/close command for each robot.
-For simplicity, we initialize the robot end-effectors close to the object and select an appropriate end-effector rotation for completing the task.
+We use \mbox{ZED 2} stereo cameras positioned on the ceiling to obtain point clouds of the scene, then segment out the relevant parts of the scene.
+The policy takes the partial point cloud of the objects in the scene and the proprioception readings of the two mobile robots as input, then outputs a velocity and gripper open/close command for each robot.

-\textbf{Evaluation.} We compare our method with \textbf{PointNet+BC$_{\text{aug}}$}, the best-performing baseline in the simulation experiments.
-For each method, we run 10 trials with the learned policy.
-Between each trial, we randomize the position of the objects in a $\pm 0.2m$ range and the orientation of the objects in a $\pm 15^\circ$ range.